 Invoice Automation Explained

-An automated invoicing system receives vendor invoices and automatically manages their processing through payment via a specific workflow that is constructed around a series of “if this, then that” business rules.
+An automated invoicing system receives vendor invoices and automatically manages their processing through to payment via a specific workflow that is constructed around a series of “if this, then that” business rules.
 To understand invoice automation, consider how an email goes through a series of security tools, such as antivirus and anti-malware software, before it’s deemed safe to land in the intended recipient’s inbox.

-With invoice automation, when a business receives an invoice — either electronically or a paper bill that must be scanned — software parses different bits of information from it and then decides what happens next based on predetermined rules.
+With invoice automation, when a business receives an invoice—either electronically or a paper bill that must be scanned—software parses different bits of information from it and then decides what happens next based on predetermined rules.
 For instance, when the software identifies the purchase order on the invoice, it might query the purchase order database to ensure a matching number is on file.
 Then it moves to the next step in the process.

 Think of invoice automation as a workflow.
 At each step, the software makes an either/or binary decision and, based on the result, moves to the corresponding next step.